-For ancient stoics, another person is just another self (bringing more meaning to the phrase “f you want to be loved, love”).
+For ancient stoics, another person is just another self (bringing more meaning to the phrase "if you want to be loved, then love”).
 Thus, would-be enemies would not be enemies because differences no longer have their defining distinction or value.

 Similarly, in Rumi’s field, where we transcend human-defined judgements of ‘good’ and ‘bad’, the concept of “each other” stops making sense and we are able to unite.

 As in this conceptual field (or meadow, or garden, or desert), there is nothing in ancient stoicism that empowers us to judge other people negatively.
 We are encouraged only to love them whilst we focus on bettering ourselves.
 This reminded me of another quote stored somewhere in the back of my mind, only to find it was also one of Rumi’s: